hperrin/svelte-material-ui/README.md

 * All standard UI events are forwarded on most components, and input events are forwarded on input components.
 * Things like labels and icons are named exports in each component, or you can use 'common/Label' and 'common/Icon'.
 (Except for textfield/select icons, because they are special snowflakes.)

-To bundle this in your own code, you must use the `svelte-preprocess` package, and you must have a `_smui-theme.scss` file in one of the Sass include paths.
+To bundle this in your own code, you must have a `_smui-theme.scss` file in one of the Sass include paths.
+That is where you define the MDC theme variables.
 See the webpack config in this package for an example.

 ## Progress